inknsharps/CodePasta/README.md

 ## Description

 CodePasta started life as an attempt to port an old code snippet CSS styling exercise using React components out of a combination needing to practice React patterns, and a dash of boredom.
 After realizing that using React was likely overkill for a fairly simple static application, I added create, read, write and delete functionality using MongoDB/No-SQL as the database paradigm, along with backend API routing using Express.
 This was also a good excuse to learn and try out [Tailwind CSS](https://tailwindcss.com/).
-Essentially at it's core, this app is basically a glorified to-do list.
+At its core, this app is basically a glorified to-do list.

 ## Installation

 To install and run this application locally, you can either run a development build, or create a production build.
+The development build will run slower than the production since it will be using unminified Javascript files, and the entirety of the Tailwind CSS stylesheet.

 ### Development Build